Orchestrated Robust Controller for Precision Control of Heavy-duty Hydraulic Manipulators: Modeling and control of actuator subsystem

 where the smooth function $\varphi(\kappa) = (\tanh([\kappa-\kappa_0]/x_0)+1)/2$, with $\kappa_0$ and $x_0$ being small constants, is utilized to compensate for the chattering resulting from discontinuity in (\ref{v BDI}).
 Considering $\hat{\theta} = [\hat{c},\widehat{cb}_r,\widehat{cb}_l,\hat{d}_r,\hat{d}_l]^T$ with $\hat{b}_r = \widehat{cb}_r/\widehat{c}$, $\hat{b}_l = \widehat{cb}_l/\hat{c}$, $\eta = [-v,\varphi(\Dot{u}_d^*),\varphi(-\Dot{u}_d^*),\varphi(u_d^*),\varphi(-u_d^*)]^T$, (\ref{v expand}) can be written in parameterized way:

 Subsequently, the adaptive deadzone-backlash inverse error can be written as,

+\begin{rmk} {As demonstrated, the complex and highly nonlinear nature of the compound input nonlinearities, as described in \mbox{(\ref{eqn: backlash deadzone})}, is transformed into a more manageable error dynamic representation in \mbox{(\ref{DB error})}.
+This compact formulation enables the incorporation of these challenging nonlinearities directly into the control law, allowing for effective handling of them to ensure both robustness and precision in system performance.} \end{rmk}

-with $\eta_0$ being the bound mismatch error, $u^*(t)$ being the signal after deadzone-backlash, $u_d^*(t)$ being the desired signal in the absence of deadzone-backlash, and $\Tilde{\theta}$ being the estimation error of the constraint parameters.
-To guarantee robustness and better performance, the parameter and model uncertainties of the compound input constraint can be tackled by designing an adaptation law for $\hat{\theta}$ and RBFNNs for estimation of $\eta_0$, which will be addressed later.
+To guarantee robustness and better performance, the parameter and model uncertainties of the compound input nonlinearities can be tackled by designing an adaptation law for $\hat{\theta}$ and RBFNNs for estimation of $\eta_0$, which will be addressed later.
 Fig. \ref{Fig 5} displays the closed-loop scheme of the original VDC and the proposed method.
-As it is shown in Fig. \ref{fIg5b} the deadzone-backlash compensator is incorporated into the controller to assure robustness and better performance in comparison to the original VDC, shown in Fig. \ref{fIg5b}.
+As it is shown in Fig. \ref{fIg5b} the deadzone-backlash compensator is incorporated into the controller to assure robustness and better performance in comparison to the original VDC.

 \begin{rmk} The deadzone-backlash compensation error in (\ref{DB error}) is general for any system that is subjected to such a compound constraint.
-Therefore, it can be incorporated into any control law at the force/torque and voltage levels to cancel the input constraint. \end{rmk}
+Therefore, it can be incorporated into any control law at the force/torque and voltage levels. \end{rmk}